NeilBaner/cs3237-group20-project/README.md

 AWS EC2 provides the computational backbone for BOYD's machine learning components:

 1. **Model Hosting**:
-   - Hosts Dockerized machine learning models for fall detection and exercise tracking.
+   - Two Seperate EC2 instances were launched, each deploying Dockerized machine learning models for fall detection and exercise tracking respectively.
    - Ensures high availability and low-latency inference.

-2. **Batch Processing**:
+2. **Model Security**:
-   - Processes bulk data for training and retraining machine learning models.
-   - Utilizes GPU-optimized instances for accelerated computations.

-3. **Integration with Other Services**:
-   - Integrates with AWS S3 for data storage and Lambda functions for event-driven tasks.
-   - Enables secure access using IAM roles and encryption mechanisms.
+   - EC2 instances require key pair authentication for access, which prevents unauthorized users from accessing the instances.
+   - Since Docker containers are used to deploy models and their dependencies securely within EC2 instances, reducing the risk of configuration issues and ensuring that only authorized operations occur within these isolated environments​
+.

 ---